-NASD REGULATIONS
+NASD Regulations

 Because more than ten percent of the net proceeds of the offering, not including underwriting compensation, may be paid to members or affiliates of members of the National Association of Securities Dealers, Inc. participating in the offering, the offering will be conducted in accordance with NASD Conduct Rule 2710(c)(8) and Rule 2720.
-This rule requires that the public offering price of an equity security be no higher than the price recommended by a qualified independent underwriter which has participated in the preparation of the registration statement and performed the usual standard of diligence with respect to that registration statement. has agreed to act as qualified independent underwriter for the offering.
-The price of the shares will be no higher than that recommended by
+These rules require that the public offering price of an equity security be no higher than the price recommended by a qualified independent underwriter which has participated in the preparation of the registration statement and performed the usual standard of diligence with respect to that registration statement.
+Merrill Lynch, Pierce, Fenner & Smith Incorporated and Morgan Stanley & Co.

+Incorporated have agreed to act as qualified independent underwriters for the offering.
+The price of the shares will be no higher than that recommended by Merrill Lynch and Morgan Stanley.